yungshenglu/OnlineJudgeUVa/UVA-11264/README.md

 # UVA-11264 - Coin Collector

-Our dear Sultan is visiting a country where there are n different types of coin.
+Our dear Sultan is visiting a country where there are $n$ different types of coin.
 He wants to collect as many different types of coin as you can.
 Now if he wants to withdraw $X$ amount of money from a Bank, the Bank will give him this money using following algorithm.

 ```
 withdraw(X) {